thecodingmachine/html.renderer/doc/for_package_developers.md

 If you are not used to install scripts
 --------------------------------------

-Here is a more details version of what you should do.
+Here is a more detailed version of what you should do.

 First, let's start by creating an install script in **src/install.php**